Using a Private Mailbox for Your Home Office

 An actual street address.
 You may find other situations in which you need an actual street address, not a P.O. box.
 A private mailbox uses the street address of the mailbox provider plus a "#" sign and your box number, e.g., "123 Main St. #123."
 The street address is also perceived by some as being more credible.
 One important note, though: you're allowed to use "#" for the designation of your box number, but don't try to pass it off as a "suite."
 The postal service prefers "PMB," but allows "#," which is recommended.

 The private mailbox provider also can give you a variety of other products and services, such as packaging (USPS won't do that for you) and shipping.
 Most private mailbox providers offer at least one other shipping provider in addition to handling USPS services, which can save you money because of the options available to you from different carriers based on weight, dimensions, and destination.
 Private mailbox providers are typically much less crowded than the post office, so you can also get in and out of there more quickly.

-Alternatively, the proliferation of affordable co-working spaces like WeWork and ImpactHub give home-based business owners even more opportunity for setting up private mailboxes.
+Alternatively, the proliferation of affordable co-working spaces like WeWork and ImpactHub gives home-based business owners even more opportunities for setting up private mailboxes.
 Most co-working spaces, regardless of their size, offer private mailbox services in tandem with their monthly memberships.
 As a nice side benefit, you'll get access to a location where you can do some work outside of your home when you feel like it.